Fuel JournalBasics & Guides28 min read

 Then adjust:

 Beyond how much of each macro you eat in a day, advanced nutrition planning looks at when you eat them and how you distribute them across meals.
 Timing is a secondary factor compared to total intake.
-But it can meaningfully improve performance, recovery, and adherence.
+It can meaningfully improve performance, recovery, and adherence.

 A practical pattern:

 Also include protein within a couple hours around training to support recovery.
-The "anabolic window" is not tiny, but being consistent with protein intake around workouts is still helpful.
+The anabolic window is wider than you think, and being consistent with protein intake around workouts is still helpful.

 Carbs shine when they support training quality.